Seashore Cabaret

 Sunday7:00 am – 9:00 pm.

-Wellington has added yet another seaside café to its extensive lineup, thanks to the good folk who brought the city the famous Maranui Surf Lifesaving Café.
-Across the harbour and overlooking the city is Seashore Cabaret, a café housed in the Petone Rowing Club and that most definitely takes out the title for best view of the city.
+Across the harbour and overlooking the city is Seashore Cabaret, a café housed in the Petone Rowing Club building that most definitely takes the title for best view of the city.
 The café’s name comes from the space’s history – it once was a dance hall.

-Seashore Cabaret is a cacophony of colour and sound and energy.
-The café is decked out with colourful tiled walls, vintage-style signage, industrial style lighting and booths that have been painted to look like rugged seaside bach walls.
-But best of all, the space is packed out with old school pinball machines.
+Seashore Cabaret is a cacophony of colour, sound and energy.
+The café is decked out with colourful tiled ceilings, vintage-style signage, industrial-style lighting and furniture, and booths that look like rugged seaside bach walls.
+But best of all, the space is packed out with old-school pinball machines.
 As if the harbour and city views weren’t enough…

-On the food front, there’s a solid breakfast menu that caters well to vegetarians and vegans, an impressive line up of fresh cabinet food (the salads are superb) and come lunch time there’s everything from fish buttys to burgers and more.
-The café opens late into the evening on Fridays and Saturdays and has firmly cemented itself as the favourite spot for beers and shared plates this side of the city.
-There’s also a lineup of homemade sodas and ice cream sundae treats.
+On the food front, there’s a solid breakfast menu that caters to all dietary requirements, an impressive lineup of fresh cabinet food from the in-house bakery, and come 11 am, there’s everything from fish tacos to burgers and more.
+The café opens late into the evening Thursday through Sunday, and has firmly cemented itself as the favourite spot for local craft beers, cocktails, and stunning sunsets on this side of the city.
+There’s also a lineup of homemade sodas and milkshakes.

 A café that certainly doesn’t do anything by halves, Seashore Cabaret is good fun and high octane.
-It’s constantly teeming with people, so do expect to wait for a table – though the staff are attentive and good at keeping things moving.
-Rumour has it that cabaret nights are soon to begin too, making this place all the more merrier.
-We’re picking it now – Seashore Cabaret will be a Wellington institution.
+It’s constantly teeming with people (and their four-legged friends on the dog-friendly deck), so do expect to wait for a table – though the staff are attentive and good at keeping things moving.
+Seashore Cabaret is a Wellington institution.

-Words by Grace Hall & Photography by Xander Dixon
+Words by Johnny Gibson & Photography by Anna Briggs

 Information not correct?
 Report an error